humberts90/Analizador-HTML5/README.md

 - **Locally:** by dragging and dropping the corresponding add-ons with .xpi or .crx extensions.

 - **Via the Web:** by downloading the plugins from the Mozilla Firefox or Google Chrome website.
+(Soon)

 ## **Known problems**